-With no options, this command sets the inward-looking optical depth of $L\alpha$ for all atoms and ions of the H- and He-like iso-electronic sequences to 10^5 so that even a one-zone model will be close to Case B. This optical depth does not depend on the abundance of the element, or even the presence of the species.
+With no options, this command sets the inward-looking optical depth of $L\alpha$ for all atoms and ions of the H- and He-like iso-electronic sequences to 10^5 so that even a one-zone model will be close to Case B.1 This optical depth does not depend on the abundance of the element, or even the presence of the species.
 The optional number is the log of the $L\alpha$ optical depth.
 One-sided escape probabilities are used so the total escape probability is simply that for the inward direction.
 In keeping with the Case B approximation the Case B command suppresses excited-state line optical depths.

+The Hummer option.
 The species include all collisional processes.
 Case B does not define the population of the ground or first excited state so a true comparison with Case B results should have collisions from these levels turned off.
-This is done with the Hummer and Storey option (with the key humm), to allow comparison with their 1987 and 1995 papers.
+This is done with the Hummer and Storey option (with the key Hummer), to allow comparison with their 1987 and 1995 papers.
 Collisions from the ground and first excited states are included if this second option is not specified.
 Collisions between levels with $n \ge 3$ are included unless the database H-like collision off or database He-like collision off commands are given.
-Collisions between the 2s and 2p levels are always included unless the database H-like collisions l-mixing off command is given.
+Collisions between the 2s and 2p levels are always included unless the database H-like collisions I-mixing off command is given.
+Similarly, this option uses the Percival and Richards (1978) n-changing collisions and the classical Pengelly and Seaton (1964) theory for l-changing collisions.